SafarbatiSami/Biom3d_Doc/README.md

 ## Predict

 Once your model is trained congratulation you are ready for production!
 You can now use your model on new raw data with the "Predict" tab.
-Prediction can also be done from Omero dataset.
+Prediction can also be done from Omero dataset and the results can be stored in Omero.
 Some details are provided in the third and forth subsections below.

 The general idea behind prediction is: 1. choose a new unannotated dataset 2. choose a trained model 3. start the prediction.